benavlabs/crudadmin/docs/usage/getting_started.md

 Let's break down what's happening here:

-- The `SECRET_KEY` is used for securing sessions and tokens.
+- The `SECRET_KEY` is used for securing sessions and signing cookies.
 In production, you'll want to set this through environment variables
 - `session` connects CRUDAdmin to your database
 - `initial_admin` creates your first admin user - you'll use these credentials to log in